Storey (automobile)

 The car was formally launched in 1920 and was powered by either a 2815cc or 3817cc Chapuis-Dornier engine with a tax horsepower rating of 14.3 or 20 hp.
 There was a three or four speed gearbox and the front suspension was conventional semi elliptic springs but at the rear were long cantilevered springs.
 At the Glasgow Motor Show three cars were exhibited: the 20 hp Tonbridge saloon, the 14.3 hp four-seat Kent tourer and the 20 hp London closed coupe.

 By April 1920, the Tonbridge works was fully operational assembling cars from parts made in New Cross and by the end of the year their own 1327cc engine was added to the range.
-However, the post was boom was coming to an end and many other makers were trying to sell cars and in October the bank called in their overdraft even though the company was trading profitably and forced Storey into liquidation.
+However, the post war boom was coming to an end and many other makers were trying to sell cars and in October the bank called in their overdraft even though the company was trading profitably and forced Storey into liquidation.
 The Tonbridge works was closed and the contents sold.
 It was claimed that 1000 cars had been made.

 Will Storey was left homeless but brother Jack managed to gather as many parts as possible and from his home in Clapham Park started assembling cars and trading as Storey Motors.
 As the original engine supply ran out a wide variety of other units was fitted to the cars to keep production going.
 In 1925 a range of three open sports models was in theory available called the 10/25, 14/40 and 17/70.
 The cars were still being advertised in 1929 but it is thought that only around 50 were made.
 After the cessation of car making the company continued as a service station and finally dissolved in 1937.

 Will Storey returned to the machine tool industry.
 He died in 1971.
 Jack Storey died in 1962 at the age of 83.